learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is a first class function?
+## Q 9.6.
+What is a first class function?

 In javaScript, functions can be stored as a variable inside an object or an array as well as it can be passed as an argument or be returned by another function.
 That makes function **first-class function** in JavaScript.